 This logic has been tested before.
 In the 1850s, a Chicago grain merchant who wanted to buy wheat from a farmer in Kansas faced weeks of delay: sending letters, dispatching agents on horseback, inspecting quality in person, negotiating price without knowing what competitors offered.
 The telegraph, commercialized in the 1840s and reaching 23,000 miles of wire in the U.S. by 1852, compressed those information costs to minutes.
 By 1865, the Chicago Board of Trade had formalized standardized futures contracts, replacing face-to-face negotiation with rule-based, protocol-mediated exchange.
 Firms that had existed primarily to manage information asymmetry (commodity brokers, regional middlemen) shrank or disappeared.
 New institutions, the futures exchanges themselves, emerged to coordinate economic activity at lower cost.

 AI agents repeat this pattern at a different scale.
 When an agent can discover, vet, negotiate with, and execute contracts with other agents in seconds, the transaction costs that justify large organizations approach a fraction of their current levels.
 The economic argument for keeping thousands of employees in rigid departmental structures weakens.
-The telegraph collapsed costs by a factor of days-to-minutes.
-Agents collapse them by a factor of hours-to-milliseconds, and they do so across cognitive work, not just information relay.
+The telegraph collapsed costs from days to minutes.
+Agents collapse them from hours to milliseconds, and they do it across cognitive work.

 The Coasean Shift